 This art book only covers the first season of the show, so don’t expect to see anything for Ahsoka Tano or Old Man Fett.
-Star Wars art books usually drop around the end of the year, so I can only assume something for the second season is on its way.
+You’ll need to grab the recently released season two Star Wars art book for that.

 Hayao Miyazaki‘s movies are already overflowing with rich visuals, so this art book is a no brainer.
 The Art of Spirited Away collects various character sketches, storyboards, and watercolour illustrations for the Academy Award-winning anime.
 It’s flat out gorgeous from cover to cover.